wakib1004/devops-learning/networking/ec2-nginx-server/README.md

 sudo apt install nginx
 sudo systemctl status nginx # should show "active (running)"
 ```
-If you visit the public IP address of your EC2 instance in the browser, you should now see the NGINX default welcome page.
+Visit the instance’s public IP in your browser to verify the default NGINX page is running.

 ### 4. Register a Domain